Smart Budgeting Tips for Modern College Students: Master Your Finances

 Needs vs. Wants: The Student Edition

 Learning how to save money in college doesn’t mean you have to live like a hermit.
 It’s about being intentional.
-It’s the same logic you use when learning how to balance a high GPA with a social life—you have to prioritize the things that actually matter.
+It’s the same logic you use when learning how to balance a high GPA with a social life.
+You have to prioritize the things that actually matter.

 • The Needs: These are your non-negotiables.
 You need a place to sleep, enough food to stay fueled, and the textbooks required to actually pass your classes.